nuxeo/nuxeo-bench-site/content/11b-documents.md

 <img src="/images/11b/28-phase2-25K-import.png" alt="Phase 2: 25K Import" width="800px">

-The 2 graphics belows show 2 Nuxeo importer running both with 24 threads and importing documents inside the archives repository:
+The two graphics below show two Nuxeo Importer running both with 24 threads and importing documents inside the archives repository:

 <img src="/images/11b/29-phase2-25K-import-monitoring.png" alt="Phase 2: 25K Import Monitoring" width="800px">

-#### Bulk Reindex
+#### Bulk Re-index

-We ran a full reindex of the archive repository at 3B documents.
+We ran a full re-index of the archive repository at 3B documents.

-The full Reindex was achieved in 14h, meaning that the average throughput was **57K documents/s**.
+The full re-index was achieved in 14 hours, meaning that the average throughput was **57K documents/s**.

-Here again, we do almost double the performance obtained in Phase 1:
+Here again, we almost double the performance obtained in Phase 1:

 - we leverage more IO at the MongoDB cluster level
 - we reduced the indexing required for the archives repository

 The graphics below show:

-- the Elasticsearch reindexing throughput (in documents / minute)
+- the Elasticsearch re-indexing throughput (in documents / minute)
 - the worker threads allocated to reindexing on the Nuxeo side (8 worker nodes)

 <img src="/images/11b/30-phase2-bulk-index.png" alt="Phase 2: Bulk index" width="800px">